kbmcconnell/PersonalPrivacyGuide/README.md

 Think of cookies as identifiers that tie your browsing activity to you.
 There are browser settings and extensions that will block third party cookies automatically.
 When a website asks you to accept cookies, choose “reject” or “necessary cookies only.”

 ## VPNs
-**What:** A VPN is a virtual private network that can encrypt your internet traffic and masks your IP address.
+**What:** A VPN is a virtual private network that can encrypt your internet traffic and mask your IP address.

-**Why:** VPNs are useful when using public wifi or when you wish to mask your IP address while browsing the web.
+**Why:** VPNs are useful when you wish to mask your IP address while on the web.
 [Reasons to mask your IP address](https://usa.kaspersky.com/resource-center/preemptive-safety/how-to-hide-ip).

 **What to look for:** Whether the VPN service logs/saves your activity and their reputation.

 Select a VPN provider that does not log your activity.
 Confirm they don’t save user logs by checking if they’ve been independently audited.
-Avoid using free VPNs (except for Proton) or you might end up with spyware on your phone (hint: [Facebook Onavo](https://www.techradar.com/computing/cyber-security/facebooks-onavo-vpn-used-to-wiretap-competitor-data-court-filings-reveal)) Here are some providers who have been third party verified (based on this post) and are popular:
+Avoid using free VPNs (except for Proton) or you might end up with spyware on your phone ([Facebook Onavo](https://www.techradar.com/computing/cyber-security/facebooks-onavo-vpn-used-to-wiretap-competitor-data-court-filings-reveal), anyone?)
+Here are some providers who have been third party verified and are popular:

 | VPN | Details |
 | --- | --- |